 Please note that while many courses currently do not show a course description in Albert, descriptions and syllabi can be found on the courses pages of the Study Away website.
 The courses in the Albert course search for a designated site should match the courses page on the Study Away site.
 If you have questions about study away course offerings please contact firstname.lastname@example.org

 Students register for study away courses during registration week at NYU.
 This is typically in mid-late November for the spring term and mid-late April for the fall.
-Registration for Spring 2014 courses will begin the week of November 18, 2013.
+Registration for Spring 2015 courses will begin the week of November 17, 2014.
+Students will be able to view their exact appointment time in Albert.
+View the following guide for instruction: Viewing Appointment Times in Albert

 Some study away sites enable students to wait-list for courses that have reached capacity.
 Please be aware that being on the wait list for a class does not guarantee you a spot in the class.
 Students can’t attend wait listed classes.
 It’s your responsibility to check your status via Albert.